tbolon/awesome-dotnet-winforms/README.md

 A curated list of free and open-source .NET libraries for Windows Forms (winforms).

+Feel free to suggest your personal favorite library with an issue or, even better, a PR.

 ## Input Controls / Forms

 * **[AdamsLair.ColorPicker](https://github.com/AdamsLair/winforms)**